Tuesday, May 30, 2023

 Xinyan Deng and her team of researchers (Purdue University photo/Jared Pike)

-While these drones will not be the fastest and farthest fliers, their improved maneuverability and small size make it move through spaces that other robots can’t fit into.
-And, due to its small size and quiet operation, it can be well suited secret use as well as search and rescue operation.
+While these drones will not be the fastest and farthest fliers, their improved maneuverability and small size make them move through spaces that other robots can’t fit into.
+And, due to its small size and quiet operation, it can be well suited for secret use and search and rescue operations.

 The robot can essentially create a map without seeing its surroundings,” Xinyan Deng, an associate professor of mechanical engineering at Purdue University, explained in a statement.
 “This could be helpful in a situation when the robot might be searching for victims in a dark place — and it means one less sensor to add when we do give the robot the ability to see.

-Before more sensors can be added to the robot, however, the team says that its lifting power needs a boost.
-Cameras, GPS and other sensors could be useful in future versions, and batteries would allow it to fly free – in its current form, the flying robot has to remain tethered to an energy source.
+However, before more sensors can be added to the robot, the team says its lifting power needs a boost.
+Cameras, GPS, and other sensors could be useful in future versions, and batteries would allow it to fly free – in its current form, the flying robot has to remain tethered to an energy source.